 Payroll accounting is highly complex factoring in company agreements, collective agreements, company exercises as well as a wide range of benefits and retirement provisions.
 This can be a barrier to cloud adoption for HR managers.
 Some may have bad memories relating to the roll out of previous legacy IT systems which often led to overtime hours and unexpected crises.

 However, there are cloud solutions designed to address these exact concerns, allowing a direct transfer of existing workflows using data imported from the legacy system.
 This retains the functionality of the old system along with billing and time management records, while introducing new best-practice processes.
 The learning curve is small and business interruptions are limited.
-What’s more, system maintenance can be entrusted to the cloud provider, who will also ensure compliance with the Personal Data (Privacy) Ordinance and other regulations.
+What’s more, system maintenance can be entrusted to the cloud provider, who will also ensure compliance with employment laws and other regulations.
 Many providers also offer individual add-on services for customers to choose from, bringing all HR data needs under one umbrella.

 A cloud-based solution can also come in handy for companies that decide to implement work arrangements that combine working from home and office hours.
 However, transformation will require sufficient resources and comprehensive change management, along with the appropriate training.